WordPress/wordpress-playground/packages/docs/site/docs/main/guides/for-theme-developers.md

 ## Setting up a demo theme with Blueprints

-When providing a link to a WordPress Playground instance with a specific theme activated, you may also want to customize the inital setup for that theme.
+When providing a link to a WordPress Playground instance with a specific theme activated, you may also want to customize the initial setup for that theme.

 By providing a [blueprint](/blueprints/getting-started) to Playground you'll be able to load, activate, and configure a theme.
-Through [`steps`](/blueprints/steps) in the blueprint, you can configure an inital setup of your theme in the Playground instance.
+Through [`steps`](/blueprints/steps) in the blueprint, you can configure an initial setup of your theme in the Playground instance.

 ### `resetData`

-With [`resetData`](/blueprints/steps#resetData) step you can remove the default content of a WordPress installation in order to import your own content.
+With [`resetData`](/blueprints/steps#resetData) step, you can remove the default content of a WordPress installation in order to import your own content.

 ```json
 "steps": [